Home Care Services Covered by Medicaid

 Errands

-Seniors know how difficult it can be to leave the house, even just for small errands such as picking up a prescription or returning a library book.
+Seniors know how difficult it can be to leave the house, even just for small errands such as picking up a prescription.
 Meanwhile, an at-home caregiver can help by running those small errands for you.

 Companionship and Social Interaction

-Being a senior living at home can be lonely, and the COVID-19 pandemic has taught us all that companionship is extremely important.
-Similarly, the effects of isolation are no joke, as the Centers for Disease Control and Prevention estimate that social isolation was associated with a higher risk for heart disease, stroke and dementia.
+The COVID-19 pandemic has taught us all that companionship is extremely important.
+Similarly, the effects of isolation are no joke, as the Centers for Disease Control and Prevention estimate that social isolation was associated with a higher risk for heart disease, stroke, and dementia.
+Caregivers provide much-needed companionship, offering a friendly face and a listening ear to seniors who may otherwise feel isolated.

-To sum up, these in-home care services are designed to help seniors live at home more comfortably, and to thrive without having to move to assisted living or nursing home facilities.
+To sum up, these in-home care services are designed to help seniors live more comfortably at home and thrive without moving to assisted living or nursing home facilities.

 Home Care Powered by AUAF Provides Home Care Services Funded by Medicaid